yvankondjo/scrapping_LinkendIn_Job/README.md

 # scrapping_job_offer
-this repository allows us to scrapp job offer from many jobboard
+this repository allows us to scrapp job offer from many Linkedin